GATEKEEPER-OU/Synthetic-Data/README.md

 The model directory should consist of:

-- model/timing_model.h5
 - model/event_model.h5
-- vocabulary/timings_vocab.json
-- vocabulary/events_vocab.json
+- vocabulary/sourceTokenLayer/*
 - codings/codings.csv

-2. Evaluator
+2. Evaluator (Training-Notebooks)

 Various statistical analysis are carried out.
 Depending on the results the data is divided into "real" and "fake".